-The rich and vibrant fintech industry continues to blossom and grow at an incredible pace, especially in the UK and across Europe.
-But what does the year ahead have in store for us?
-Here at Future Finance, one of fintech’s fastest growing companies, our management team pick out their predictions for 2017.
+The vibrant fintech industry continues to blossom and grow at an incredible pace, especially in the UK and across Europe.
+What to expect from the year ahead?

 What will be the hottest trend in fintech in 2017?